Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Concluding remarks

-Although we have addressed the Hamiltonian cycle problem an equally important interest is developing algorithms to determine global minimizers.
-In particular problems that have arisen from relaxing discrete problems.
+Although we have addressed the Hamiltonian cycle problem, an equally important interest is developing algorithms to determine global minimizers for other relaxed discrete problems.
 Many of the issues that arise in such problems are identical to those arising in the HC problem.
 For example, lots of global minimizers and hence lots of stationary points that have reduced Hessians that are almost positive definite (one negative eigenvalue).
 Moreover, symmetry is also present.
 Problems such as the frequency assignment problem have an equally good solution simply from any permutation of a known solution.
-Also solutions are typically at a highly degenerate vertex.
+Also, for constrained problems of this type, solutions are typically at a highly degenerate vertex.
 We are encouraged by the success of the algorithm we have developed, which has demonstrated the ability to find global minimizers of highly nonlinear and nonconvex problems with several hundred binary variables.
-A key requirement when solving problems with relaxed discrete variables is to have an unbiased initial point.
-As already noted a common technique used in global optimization is to use multiple starting points.The approach we advocate requires a neutral starting point.
-We have demonstrated that an equally good alternative is to vary some of the parameters and options that algorithms to solve such problems typically have.
-We have shown that very small changes both to the strategy and flexible parameters leads to distinct solution enabling us to reduce significantly the number of problems on which we fail to find a global minimizer.
+As already noted a common technique used in algorithms to solve global optimization problems is to use multiple starting points.
+The approach we advocate requires a neutral starting point, which is usually unique.
+We have demonstrated that an equally good alternative (and possibly better) is to vary some of the parameters and options that algorithms to solve such problems typically have.
+We have shown that very small changes both to the strategy and flexible parameters leads to distinct solution, enabling us to reduce significantly the number of problems on which we fail to find a global minimizer.
 Moreover, these variations do not lead to less efficient methods.
+A possible explanation is that the algorithm generates iterates that lie on the edges of two domains that contain different global minimizers.

+We think the form of the Hamiltonian cycle problem we present makes an excellent test problem both for algorithm designed to solve discrete problems and algorithms to find global minimizers.
+The problems are simple to generate and the degree of difficult is a function of the number of arcs.
+It is easy to test whether the best solution has been found without compromising how the test problem is generated.
+Another point of interest is whether transforming a discrete problem into a continuous problem whose extreme discrete points are minimizers (implying rounding is always an improvement) is always worthwhile.
+What seems more fruitful is adding more constraints.